 HOW MUCH COLLAGEN SHOULD I TAKE?

 Ready to get your collagen on and reap all the benefits of this amazing protein source?
-Explore our Kale Avocado with Collagen flavor, made exclusively for the #SOUPSQUAD in collaboration with the Whole30 team.
+Explore our Kale Avocado with Collagen flavor or Pumpkin Spice with Collagen, made exclusively for the #SOUPSQUAD in collaboration with the Whole30 team.